-If your site is “not secure” or it has an SSL certificate that redirects to an insecure URL, then you’re at risk of receiving a low E-A-T grade.
+If your site is “not secure” or has an SSL certificate that redirects to an insecure URL, you risk receiving a low E-A-T grade.

 One of the best places to buy or renew your SSL certificate is Namecheap.
-You can also consult your web hosting provider for the SSL.
-Most of them offer certificates for a very cheap price.
+You can also consult your web hosting provider for SSL.
+Most of them offer certificates for a very low price.

-On July 1st 2019, Google defaulted to mobile first indexing for all new and previously unindexed sites.
-This means that your site’s mobile version is given priority when it comes to ranking.
-If you don’t have a mobile version, then Google will use your desktop version instead.
+On July 1st, 2019, Google defaulted to mobile-first indexing for all new and previously unindexed sites.
+This means that your site’s mobile version is given priority regarding ranking.
+If you don’t have a mobile version, Google will use your desktop version instead.

-However, you may not rank favorably compared to if you had a mobile-friendly site since the crawlers will be “mobile.”
+However, you may not rank favourably compared to if you had a mobile-friendly site since the crawlers will be “mobile.”

 Here are a few ways you can adapt to this trend.

 One good tip is to focus on mobile keyword search terms.
 Keep in mind that mobile and desktop search behaviour is not identical.

 Reports show that 1 in 2 smartphone users engage with voice technology.
 Using long-tail keywords targeted for voice search is an excellent way to attract such users to your site.

 Make sure your mobile font is large and easily readable.
 This will increase the dwell time and users’ time on your site due to enhanced readability.
 Also, write mobile-friendly copy.
 This means producing short purpose-led content that focuses on giving the user the correct answers quickly.